 Throughout her career, Denise has used her platform to highlight projects that discuss and promote diversity.
 In 2012, she anchored the Woman of the Year Awards for ITV1’s Lorraine.
 Then, in 2016, Denise presented Winners for BBC Two, BBC World and News, which saw her uncover the incredible stories of six female athletes from around the world and the challenges they face simply because they are female.
-She has also worked to promote Women in Work for international women’s day.
+She has also worked to promote Women in Work for International Women’s day.
 Furthermore, Denise joined other exceptional figures in politics, business, sport and science to share her insights into being Black and British in the BBC Two Series Black is the New Black in 2016.

 In addition to her broadcast commitments, Denise has taken on the role of ambassador and patron for several initiatives, events and charities.
 In 2014, Denise was announced as ambassador for the Investec Epsom Derby and QIPCO Champions Day at Ascot and in the same year, Denise took on a similar ambassadorial role for 2014’s Telegraph Be: Fit event, a female health and fitness convention, which carried through to 2015.
 Her most recent ambassador role being one of the Team GB Ambassadors for Haven, a Partnership which launched Summer 2019.
 Charitable work is close to Denise’s heart and she works closely with Breast Cancer Care and Sparks and she is the President of Commonwealth Games England.

 Denise is based with her husband and 4 children in Buckinghamshire.